-But, Bamberg is famous for a smoked beer called Rauchbier.
-Malt dried over an open flame gives the beer it’s smoky flavor.
+But, Bamberg, Germany, is famous for a smoked beer called Rauchbier.
+It’s malt dried over an open flame, which gives the beer its smoky flavor.

 4. Shop the Boutiques

-Stuffed into old Baroque buildings are a variety of stores ranging from popular brands to boutiques full of German-made decor.
+Stuffed into old Baroque buildings are various stores ranging from popular brands to boutiques full of German-made decor.

 It was quite easy and low-key to browse through.
-Bordering the Christmas market are brand-name stores like H&M, so you can experience a little bit of old and new.
+Bordering the Christmas market are brand-name stores like H&M so that you can experience a little bit of old and new.

 - Trip Preview: Christmas Markets in Germany via Luxury River Cruise

 - Germany Christmas Markets River Cruise: Packing, Flights, and Arrival

 - Glorious Food to Try at the Frankfurt Christmas Market

 - 6 Things to Do in Wertheim, Germany